HEmile/hemile.github.io/_pages/about.md

 <!-- **I am currently looking for academic opportunities in Machine Learning and AI.** -->

-I am a postdoc in the [NLP group](https://edinburghnlp.inf.ed.ac.uk/) and the [APRIL lab](https://april-tools.github.io/) at the University of Edinburgh under the [ELIAI program](https://web.inf.ed.ac.uk/eliai/about).
-I obtained a PhD with distinction (cum laude) in Artificial Intelligence at the Vrije Universiteit Amsterdam in 2024, where I am also a visiting researcher in the [Learning and Reasoning group](https://lr.cs.vu.nl/).
+I am a postdoc in the [Learning and Reasoning group](https://lr.cs.vu.nl/) at the Vrij Universiteit Amsterdam, working jointly with [VIS Lab](https://ivi.fnwi.uva.nl/vislab/) at the University of Amsterdam.
+Before this position, I obtained a PhD with distinction (cum laude) in Artificial Intelligence at the Vrije Universiteit Amsterdam in 2024, and worked as a postdoc at the University of Edinburgh from 2023 to 2025.
-From July, I will again work as a Postdoc in the latter group.

 My research combines machine learning with symbolic reasoning, or “_Neurosymbolic Learning_”.
 My work focuses on the fundamental understanding of such combinations, including optimisation properties, characterisations of expressiveness, and scalability.
 Currently, I am particularly interested in methods for Neurosymbolic Learning in Generative AI models like LLMs and Diffusion Models.